iotaledger/omega-docs/qbc/abra/Spec.md

 Effects which are sent to environments defined by entity metadata affect other entities belonging to those environments.
 Branches are defined as a list of sizes of inputs, and a list of dataflow sites which may be marked as stateful and output.

+#### Goals

+Abra should be trivial to execute by an IoT device.
+Thus, the encoding given here should modify only to reduce the complexity for an IoT device to run it.
+Functionality of higher-level languages should be transformed and reduced to lower-level constructs to make for simpler execution.

 #### Terms

 ```